-As students grow to become independent adults, there is a natural shift in priorities towards obligations, responsibilities, and a career.
-As priorities change, for many, physical activity and a healthy lifestyle can fall to the wayside.
-As an adult influence on students’ experience with health and fitness, physical education teachers can play a key role in encouraging students to make movement a priority throughout their lives.
+As students become independent adults, there is a natural shift in priorities towards obligations, responsibilities, and a career.
+Physical activity and a healthy lifestyle can fall to the wayside for many when priorities change.
+As an adult influences students’ experience with health and fitness, physical education teachers can play a crucial role in motivating students to make movement a lifelong priority.

 Engaging Students in Physical Education

 Time and energy seem to be in nearly endless supply during the younger years of a student’s life.
 Before schoolwork, peer pressure, a potential part-time job, and extracurricular activities fill their schedules, many students are excited at the opportunity to be active.